avishaan/codehatcher.github.io/_posts/2020-08-30-overfitting-accuracy.md

 Other miscellaneous distortions can be used.
 Now is a good time to call up your Adobe Photoshop friend to bounce some ideas off of.

 ## Batch Norm
-Although generally used as a optimization algorithm, this can contribute slightly to reduce overfitting.
+Although generally used as an optimization algorithm, this can contribute slightly to reduce overfitting.
 Even though the contribution is slight, because it has other benefits and is so easy to implement it is likely worth implementing.
 Each mini-batch would be scaled by the mean via \\( \beta \\) and variance via \\( \gamma \\) on just that mini-batch which means it will add some noise into the activations of the hidden layer.

 Do not combine with inverse dropout.
 {: .notice}

 ## Combination
-Adding L2 regularization to inverse drop out is a viable often used strategy especially when the input features are image related data.
+Adding L2 regularization to inverse drop out is a viable often used strategy especially when the input features are image-related data.

 ## Early Stopping
 Stopping the training when the training error \\( J \\) begins to diverge from the dev set error is a viable, albeit surprising, method for reducing overfitting.
 This is interesting from a psychological standpoint, but I won't go into that here.